mushy420/Enhanced-Receipt-Generator-Bot/README.md

 also yes eventually slash commands will work just testing some stuff

+# ALSO!
+READ BELOW

+If you want to use the bot for free I will be hosting this bot 24/7 in a server which i'll also add to this github somewhere.

 # Enhanced Receipt Generator Bot

 A powerful Discord bot for generating customized receipts for various popular stores.
 Perfect for dropshipping or for educational purposes.